Ed-Fi-Alliance-OSS/AdminAPI-1.x/docs/developer.md

    :warning: you may wish to review the default configuration at the top of this script to ensure that it is appropriate for your situation.

-4. Adjust AdminApp's `appsettings.SqlServer-SharedInstance.json` by setting the `ProductionOds` connection string to point to the `EdFi_Ods_Populated_Template` database.

-   :warning: Make sure you don't commit this change to source control.

-5. Run the build script and exercise tests to verify your setup:
+4. Run the build script and exercise tests to verify your setup:

     ```powershell
     .\build.ps1 buildandtest
     ```

-6. Run Admin App from Visual Studio, choosing either the "Shared Instance (SQL Server)" profile (uses IIS Express) or "mssql-shared" profile (runs the Kestrel built-in web server).
+5. Run Admin App from Visual Studio, choosing either the "Shared Instance (SQL Server)" profile (uses IIS Express) or "mssql-shared" profile (runs the Kestrel built-in web server).

 To reset the databases so that you start from a clean slate, re-run `initdev` and return to step 3 above.